-Therefore, based also on the previous results, $V \lesssim 1.875$ corresponding to the strongest disorder still on the metallic side of the transition, is the optimal setting to observe an enhancement of $L_k$ without a large decrease in $Q \ge 10^5$.
-Regarding to the rest of parameters, based on the previous analysis, the optimal conditions for operation of the superinductor are weak-coupling $|U|\leq 1$, $T \gtrsim 0.15T_c \ll T_c$ and frequencies $\omega \sim 5-10$ GHz well below the two-particle spectral gap.
-With these choices, $L_k$ increases exponentially with disorder, up to two orders of magnitude, and this is not accompanied by strong dissipation since the $Q \gtrsim 10^5$ even for $V\lesssim 1.875$.
+Therefore, based also on the previous results, $V \lesssim 1.9$, corresponding to the strongest disorder still on the metallic side of the transition, is the optimal setting to observe an enhancement of $L_{k/\square}$ without a large decrease in $Q \ge 10^4$.
+Regarding the rest of parameters, based on the previous analysis, the optimal conditions for operation of the superinductor are weak-coupling $|U|\leq 1$, frequencies $f \sim 2.5-10$ GHz well below the two-particle spectral gap and the lowest accessible temperature.
+However, $T \gtrsim 0.15T_c \ll T_c$ is still close to this optimal value and we could also observe in $Q$ an intriguing non-monotonous dependence on disorder.

+With these choices, $L_{k/\square}$ increases up to two orders of magnitude with $V$, and this is not accompanied by strong dissipation since $Q \gtrsim 10^4$ even for $V\lesssim 1.9$.
+In order to describe quantitatively the experimental results, it would be necessary to have a precise relation between $V$ and the experimental resistivity $\rho_{dc}$ which is a difficult task.
+We can only say that the region $V \sim 1.9$ of main interest corresponds experimentally to the metallic side of the transition.
+Perturbatively, $\rho_{dc} \propto \langle V^2 \rangle$ for a non-interacting disordered metal \cite{datta2021}.

-{\it Discussion and conclusions.\textemdash} Previously, we found that close to the transition $V_c \simeq 1.875$, and for $T \gtrsim 0.1T_c$, disorder can even enhance the quality factor.
+{\it Discussion and conclusions.\textemdash} Previously, we found that close to the transition $V_c \simeq 1.9$, and for $T \gtrsim 0.1T_c$, disorder can even enhance the quality factor.